A comprehensive review of non-obscure search engines

 On fifth place is Mojeek with 15/30, which did not always provide accurate results and struggled to provide context.
 While this appears as poor performance, I have to say that the results Mojeek provided were noticeably more original than all the other engines, which I had not expected.

 Lastly is SearXNG with only 9/30 points, thanks to flaky accuracy, big problems with redundancy and no helpful context.
 This was the only engine that managed to score 0/3 for one of my test searches.
-I was very surprised to see a meta-search engine flop this hard, as combining search engine results seems like a great idea on paper.
+I was very surprised to see a meta-search engine flop this hard, as it seems like a great idea on paper.

 In sum, if you take my results at face value, then Bing is the best for depth, DuckDuckGo is the best privacy alternative to Google/Bing, Brave is the best for independent results and news, Mojeek is the best for exploration, and SearXNG may better be avoided if you care about finding useful information.